Jesterhearts/hop-hash/README.md

   scenarios.
 - **Few Dependencies**: Pure Rust implementation with one external dependency (`cfg-if`).

+## Choosing a Neighborhood Size
+The default choice of a 16-entry neighborhood balances performance and memory usage effectively.
+A smaller neighborhood (e.g., 8 entries, via the `eight-way` feature) would reduce the fixed memory overhead of the padding buckets and put a tighter bound on maximum probe length, but it has a slightly increased risk of the table over-allocating space due to failed attempts to bubble an empty slot into the neighborhood.

+In benchmarks, the choice of neighborhood size (8 vs 16) has a negligible impact on performance for larger tables, but can greatly improve performance for small tables.
+You should use 8-entry neighborhoods if you want to minimize your worst-case probe length and are okay with a slightly increased risk of over-allocation or are using smaller tables.

+## Choosing a Target Load Factor
+The default target load factor of 92% (`density-ninety-two` feature) is chosen to balance memory efficiency and performance.
+If you prioritize memory efficiency and are willing to accept a slight performance trade-off, you might consider using a target load factor of 97% (`density-ninety-seven` feature).
+This trades about 3-5% performance for about 5% decreased memory usage in benchmarks.
+Note that when combined with the `eight-way` feature, you significantly increase the risk of over-allocation, so be careful combining those two features if you are trying to conserve memory.

+## Probe Length Debugging
+The `HashTable` struct includes a `probe_histogram` method (feature `stats`) that returns a histogram of probe lengths for all entries in the table.
+This can be useful for debugging and performance tuning, as it provides insight into how well the hash function is distributing entries.

 ## Design

 `hop-hash` combines several design principles for high performance.